-Emotional Needs are one of the most important aspects of any relationship.
+Emotional Needs are some of the most important aspects of any relationship.
 Everyone has needs which must be met for life to be thought of as worthwhile and even sustained.

 Relationships are a big part of living.
 Many times people are single and they say ” I love to be single, I am happy this way.”
 But are you?